markste-in/battery-test/Alkaline/overview.md

 ---
-title: Lithium Ion
+title: Alkaline Batteries
 layout: tables
 ---
 # All conducted Tests

 <table>
-  {% for row in site.data.lithium-ion %}
+  {% for row in site.data.alkaline %}
     {% if forloop.first %}
     <tr>
       {% for pair in row %}